sculyi/sculyi.github.io/index.md

 # Latest News

+- Jun 10 2021, our new paper entitled "**Towards Multilingual end-to-end Speech Recognition for Air Traffic Control**"  has been accepted for publication in "*IET Intelligent Transport Systems*".

 - Apr 25 2021, I am honored as an Editoral member of "*Journal of Electronics and Information Technology (JEIT)*".

 - Apr 19 2021, our new paper entitled "**Tensor Completion-based Trajectory Imputation Approach in Air Traffic Control**"  has been accepted for publication in "*Aerospace Science and Technology*".